-Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
-The search of tango is the search of connection, love, fellowship, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango unites us into a team, community and species.
-In tango we are not individualists, feminists, nationalists, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through altruism, connection, cooperation, accommodation, and compromise.
-It is a dance that teaches the world to love.
+Tango is not just a fascinating dance—it is a rich philosophy, culture, and way of life.
+The search of tango is the search of connection, love, fellowship, unity, harmony, and beauty—an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us into individuals, but tango brings us together as a team.
+In tango we are not individualists, feminists, nationalists, Democrats, or Republicans—we are simply human, intertwined and interdependent.
+Tango invites us to tear down walls, build bridges, and rediscover our shared humanity through connection, cooperation, accommodation, and compromise.
+It is a dance that reminds the world how to love.

 March 18, 2014

-The Connection and Harmony between Partners
+The Connection between Partners

-Beginners need to shift their focus from the external to the internal.
-Instead of fixating on steps, they should aim to merge and be one with their partner.
-Concentrating on the technical side may cause one to ignore the partner, or blame the partner for mistakes and want to correct, resulting in incoordination.
-Focusing on being one with the partner, on the other hand, will enable the dancer to work closely with the partner, or even be conceding enough to make him/her feel at home, so that the two may become one in the dance.
+Beginners must shift their focus from the external to the internal.
+Instead of fixating on steps, they should aim to merge and become one with their partner.
+Excessive concentration on technique can lead dancers to overlook their partner or assign blame for mistakes, disrupting coordination.
+In contrast, prioritizing unity enables the dancer to collaborate closely, or even be conceding and yielding to make their partner feel at home, so the two may become one in the dance.

 No comments: